Patrick Simmons

-Patrick Simmons (born October 19, 1948) is an American musician best known as a founding member of the rock band The Doobie Brothers (whom he was inducted as a member of into the Rock and Roll Hall of Fame in 2020).
-Born in Aberdeen, Washington, he has been the only consistent member of the band throughout their tenure.
+Patrick Simmons (born October 19, 1948) is an American musician best known as a founding member of the rock band The Doobie Brothers, with whom he was inducted as into the Rock and Roll Hall of Fame in 2020.
+He is the only member of the band to appear on every release.

-Early Life
+Early life

-Simmons was raised in San Jose, California, where his father was a high school educator.
-He attended San José State University where he was a member of the Theta Xi fraternity and lived for many years in Santa Cruz County, California.
+Born in Aberdeen, Washington, Simmons was raised in San Jose, California, where his father was a high school educator.
+He attended Leigh High School in San Jose, California., followed by San José State University where he was a member of the Theta Xi fraternity and lived for many years in Santa Cruz County, California.

+Career

 The Doobie Brothers

-Formation

-In 1970, a California-based power trio consisting of Tom Johnston, Skip Spence, and John Hartman teamed up with Simmons to form a group together.
-They would call themselves “The Doobie Brothers”, after their friend Keith "Dyno" Rosen, who either lived with or next to the band told them:
+In 1970, a California-based power trio consisting of Tom Johnston, Dave Shogren and John Hartman teamed up with Simmons to form a group together.
+They would call themselves "The Doobie Brothers", after their friend Keith "Dyno" Rosen, who either lived with or next to the band told them: "Why don't you call yourself the Doobie Brothers because you're always smoking pot?"Simmons wrote and sang many songs for the Doobie Brothers, including lead vocal on "South City Midnight Lady", as well as "Dependin' On You", "Echoes of Love", "Wheels of Fortune" and "Black Water", the group's first #1 record.

-Initial Success

-Simmons wrote and sang many songs for the Doobie Brothers, including "South City Midnight Lady", "Dependin' On You", "Echoes of Love", "Wheels of Fortune" and "Black Water", the group's first #1 record.

-Patrick sang lead on many Doobie Brothers songs, such as Listen to the Music.

-Disbanding and Reforming

-The Doobie Brothers initially disbanded in 1982, largely on account of Simmons' decision to leave the group, as he was its sole remaining original member at the time (Dave Shogren left in 1971, Tom Johnston in 1977, and John Hartman in 1979).

-The Doobie Brothers reformed again in 1987, and the band are still touring, as of 2023, being led by Simmons and Johnston.
-Their latest album was Liberté (2021).

-Doobie Brothers Accolades

-The group's 1978 studio album, Minute by Minute, which reached number one for five weeks, and won the band a Grammy for Best Pop Vocal Performance by a Duo or Group, while the single "What A Fool Believes" from the album won three Grammys itself.
+The group's 1978 studio album, Minute by Minute, reached number one for five weeks, and won the band a Grammy for Best Pop Vocal Performance by a Duo or Group, while the single "What A Fool Believes" from the album won three Grammys itself.

+The Doobie Brothers disbanded in 1982, with Simmons' decision to leave the group, as the last original member at the time, after Dave Shogren left in 1971, Tom Johnston in 1977, and John Hartman in 1979.
+The Doobie Brothers reformed again in 1987, and the band are still touring, as of 2024, being led by Simmons and Johnston.The group has sold more than 40 million albums worldwide.
 The Doobie Brothers were inducted into the Vocal Group Hall of Fame in 2004, and the Rock and Roll Hall of Fame on November 7, 2020.
-The group has sold more than 40 million albums worldwide.
+Upon hearing that the band were to be inducted into the Rock and Roll Hall of Fame, Simmons recalled: